Benji91/lu.uni.lassy.phdthesis.semkis.toolkit.experimentations/README.md

 ---
+# SEMKIS: Software engineering methodology for the knowledge management of intelligent Systems
-# SEMKIS-DSL User manual
+## SEMKIS-DSL: SEMKIS domain-specific language - User manual
-## 1. Project repository informations
+### 1. Project repository informations

 SEMKIS is a software engineering methodology for supporting software engineers to engineer deep learning datasets for developing improved neural networks (NN).
 We want to support NN software engineers with the software engineering principles in order to produce high-quality neural networks.